sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 <div id='track-chart4' style="float:left;padding-bottom:1.2em;"></div>
 <div id='track-chart4-legend' style="float:left;"></div>
 </div>
-<figcaption>The final visualization combines multiple charts with mouse tracking to more clearly show the data.</figcaption>
+<figcaption>The final visualization combines multiple charts with mouse tracking to more clearly present the data.</figcaption>
 </figure>

 As users move their mouse across the charts, the vertical bar moves as well.
 The values corresponding to the mouse position also appear to the right of the marker for each chart.
 The interaction makes it easy and intuitive to compare values for any of the regions.